Sin (video game)

-SiN is a first-person shooter video game developed by Ritual Entertainment and published by Activision in 1998.
+Sin (stylized as SiN) is a first-person shooter video game developed by Ritual Entertainment and published by Activision in 1998.
 It uses a modified version of the Quake II engine.
-SiN is set in the dystopian future of 2037, where John Blade, a commander in a security force named HardCorps in the megacity of Freeport, is tasked to rid the city of a recreational drug that may be tied to the rival biotechnology megacorporation, SinTek.
+Sin is set in the dystopian future of 2037, where John Blade, a commander in a security force named HardCorps in the megacity of Freeport, is tasked to rid the city of a recreational drug that may be tied to the rival biotechnology megacorporation, SinTek.

-SiN was released to generally positive reviews, with praise going towards its level design and premise, but criticism for technical issues that resulted from a rushed release.
-It sold poorly as a result of competition with Half-Life, but grew to have a cult following.
+Sin was released to generally positive reviews, with praise going towards its level design and premise, but criticism for technical issues that resulted from a rushed release.
+It sold poorly as a result of competition with Half-Life.

-Nightdive Studios acquired the rights to SiN in 2020, and in March 2020 republished the game, along with the Wages of Sin expansion pack, as SiN: Gold.
-In September 2020, the studio announced plans to release a remastered version, titled SiN: Reloaded, originally for a 2021 release but currently delayed to an unknown time.
+Nightdive Studios acquired the rights to Sin in 2020, and in March 2020 republished the game, along with the Wages of Sin expansion pack, as Sin: Gold.
+In September 2020, the studio announced plans to release a remastered version, titled Sin: Reloaded, originally for a 2021 release but currently delayed to an unknown time.

 Gameplay

-SiN introduced some new features to the first-person shooter genre, such as the ability to knock the weapon out of an opponent's hand and to take area-specific damage from enemies.
+Sin introduced some new features to the first-person shooter genre, such as the ability to knock the weapon out of an opponent's hand and to take area-specific damage from enemies.
 Although driveable vehicles did not play a big part in the game, there are some sections and levels which require the player to drive certain vehicles, including an all-terrain vehicle, a patrol boat, a forklift, and a helicopter.
 There are three different types of body armor – for the legs, for the torso and for the head, with each of them depleting separately according to where the player is hit.

-Computer terminals can be manipulated through a DOS-like command prompt.
+Computer terminals can be manipulated through a command prompt.
 Many levels have multiple ways in which to complete them, and actions can trigger changes in future levels.
 Some of these actions can force the player to go through an entirely different set of levels.

 The enemies can run for cover, call for reinforcements, locate the player, and respond to specific scripts.